slusarczyk41/wyborcza_articles/README.md

 #### Quickstart - api and extension
 - for api run python api/endpoint.py
 - for chrome extension you need to turn on developer mode, go to chrome://extensions, and load unpacked whole directory /extension.
+- Then you need just to change request url in content.js, 79 line for 127.0.0.1:5000.

 ## Introduction
 I was looking for an idea for a NLP project, so it can be both challenging, so I can learn as much as I can about